 The FY 2020 President's Budget provides FEMA with the resources to help people before, during and after disasters while allowing us to strive for our vision of a prepared and more resilient Nation.
-Every disaster is unique with its own set of challenges, yet in the spirit of constant improvement, we are exploring how to incentivize investments that reduce risk, including pre-disaster mitigation, and reduce disaster costs at all levels.
+Every disaster is unique with its own set of challenges, yet in the spirit of constant improvement, FEMA is exploring how to incentivize investments that reduce risk, including pre-disaster mitigation, and reduce disaster costs at all levels.

 FEMA's work continues to increase at a faster rate and our goals and initiatives were developed to match the demands placed on this agency.
-That said, the unprecedented pace of operations we have experienced, and the improvements needed to respond to implement these goals and lessons learned has placed increased strains on non-disaster funding, and I look forward to working with Congress to ensure FEMA is funded at the appropriate levels to ensure our frontline men and women are able to achieve mission success.
+That said, the unprecedented pace of operations FEMA has experienced, and the improvements needed to respond to implement these goals and lessons learned has placed increased strains on FEMA's non-disaster funding, and I look forward to working with Congress to ensure the men and women of FEMA are funded at the appropriate levels.

-Thank you again for the opportunity to speak with you and your continued support of FEMA and our vital missions.
+Thank you again for the opportunity to speak with you and your continued support of FEMA and its vital mission.
 I look forward to answering your questions at this time.